 Starting with one on one sessions, you and your dog can learn skills to help with focus, relationship building, and helping them handle situations in which exciting interactions may occur.
 With this, you will get online help as well as full access to the trainer for any questions or additional help when not at the training center.
 As your dog progresses with these skills, they are able to move into a group setting to practice in more real life situations where triggers are more likely to occur.

-Email email@example.com for more information or to set up an assessment today!
+Email email@example.com for more information or to set up a consultation today!

 Dogs are a lot like us.
 Every dog is unique and handles themselves differently in the multitude of situations and interactions they find themselves in regularly.
 There are times where we may feel that our dog’s reaction to a situation is not appropriate.
 This does not make the dog a bad dog, it makes the dog a normal dog using the form of canine communication they feel that they should be using in the situation.
 It is our duty as the owner of the dog to change our mindset in these situations and how we manage the behavior of our dog.